This document defines a way to transmit ebXML messages, ANSI X.11, EDIFACT/UN, and SAP iDoc over Jabber/XMPP.

 EbXML information is always transmitted in this envelope.
 No transformation of native ebXML tags into native Jabber tags is performed (e.g., ebXML reception receipt into Jabber reception receipt).
 The business logic, on top of Jabber transport logic, has to parse incoming IQ chunks and forward received ebXML information to the ebXML Messaging Service.
 The business logic has as well to pack the ebXML messages into IQ chunks and invoke the message delivery.

 Although a complex business transaction between two or more Trading Partners might require a payload that contains an array of business documents, binary images, or other related Business Information' [2], only one ebXML message can be (at the moment) transmitted at a time in one message.
-However, the ebXML Message MAY contain payload in it's own payload envelope.
+However, the ebXML Message MAY contain payload in its own payload envelope.

 It has to be noted: The karma restriction of XMPP, implied on clients, makes transmission of large amounts of payload (at the moment) to services or other clients from client side nearly impossible.
 However, components' karma is not restrained.